djepar/djepar.github.io/BlogEntry.md

 #### Web-Dev
 I create the blog page.
-I continue the Programming with JavaScript of the MetaCourse, I saw again : Arrays, Objets and Functions (nothing new)
+I continue the Programming with JavaScript of the MetaCourse, I saw again : Arrays, Objets and Functions (nothing new) Creation of another web-site which will be the manual of computer science.

+#### OS
+Trying to understand PXEBoot and learn more about FTP, SFTP and TFTP.